Reading time 4 Minutes

 What has to go for this is the incident where my carer says in the morning that his coffee and his cigarette are more important than my morning coffee.
 Don't you believe me?
 Then read it.
 Right here.
 I don't hold grudges.

-- You still remember my Nail fold inflammation?
-It feels like months ago.
+2. You still remember my Nail fold inflammation?
+It felt like months ago.
 It was during my sister's last visit to Germany.
-And she comes to see me - Yippieh! ? - next week.
-She'll be surprised when she sees this next week.
-Was almost better after all, after my doctor said, please do not put anything on it.
+And she comes to see me - Yippieh! ? - is coming to visit me again next week.
+She'll be amazed when she sees this next week.
+It was almost better after my doctor said, please do not put anything on it.
 Just disinfect and leave it alone.
 Um, leave alone and trust the doctor, my nurses can't do that.
 Well, apart from the sort who, even after explicit reforestation, hardly complies with the request to store me properly at night.

-I inform my nurses and still inform my doctor.
-He comes by immediately.
-Inflammation again.
-Pus.
-Blood.
-Some contaminated ointment residue.
-Swab taken from the skin and sent to the lab.
-Thank you.
-To the whole team. - To tell the surprise visitor, who enters the flat with his own key on Saturday morning, one of the most implausible old wives' tales I have ever heard.
-Of course, he didn't drink the can of Jackie Cola.
+3. To serve up one of the most implausible old wives' tales I've ever heard to a surprise visitor who enters the flat with his own key on a Saturday morning.
+Of course he didn't drink the can of Jackie Coke.
 Some completely retarded person threw it in the rubbish and now the whole flat smells of it.
-He took it out of the bin to rinse it out.
-More about that?
+He took it out of the rubbish to rinse it out.
+More on this?
 You can find it here: The insensitive sick person.

-- "I have to have a little whisky from you now." (he said, ignoring my dimenti and emptying the bottle until the end of service) Read more?
+4. „I need a little whisky from you now.“ (he said, ignoring my dimenti and emptying the bottle by the end of the service) More on this?
 You can find it here: Inventory Olé

-- I would have to have a PEG inserted.
+8. I would have to have a PEG inserted.
 Because then I could be mobilised in a wheelchair and pushed out onto the balcony, because living in bed has no quality of life.
-That's what the nursing consultant at my nursing service told me.
-You can find the whole story "O'zapft ïs! here.
+That's what I was told by the care counsellor at my care service.
+You can find the whole story „O'zapft ïs!“ here here.
 Be that as it may, this is not only presumptuous and impertinent, but, as I said at the time and as I have living proof today that I have a PEG, it is factually wrong.
 The opposite is the case.
 Since the PEG, it has become impossible for me to get up because of the pain.
 But what do I know?
 It's only my body.

-- "With the powder you call ice, you need yes a straw to drink that". (was about the crushed ice I bought for my carers for the premium brand drinks and alcoholic beverages I also bought for my carers).
+9. „With that powder you call ice cream, you need a straw to drink it.“ (this was about the crushed ice I bought for my carers for the premium brand drinks and alcoholic beverages I also bought for my carers)

-- "I never took anything home, just empty bottles for crafting." (apart from the fact that empty bottles are also my property, no one drank from them except you, you moron) More on this?
+10. „I never took anything home, just empty bottles for crafting.“ (apart from the fact that empty bottles are also my property, no one drank from them except you, you idiot) More on this?
 You can find it here: Inventory Olé